I Dream in Another Language: Linguistics

 Although the actors speak seemingly fluent Zikril, the language itself does not exist outside of the scope of the movie.
 Contreras wanted to use a separate language out of respect for those who still speak these disappearing languages.
 To do this, he hired a linguist to create an entirely new alphabet and vocabulary and then teach it to the actors so that they could understand the tonalities and words to pass off as native speakers.
 Contreras also worked with the film's composer to create a lullaby in this fictional language.
 The film omits captions over conversations taking place in Zikril, except for certain moments, such as the very end when the two childhood friends make amends.
 The audience then becomes a part of the outsiders that view these two individuals.
 This omission allows the film to not focus on the language, but on human connection and relationships.

 "I Dream"'s storyline closely resembles a headline published in 2011 by The Guardian that reported a dying language in Mexico known as Ayapa Zoque that was doomed because the last two speakers had a grudge and wouldn't speak to each other.
-This story, though untrue, was reprinted globally in publications including Sydney Morning Herald and Time Magazine.
-The article highlights, however, many other dying indigenous languages.
+This story, though untrue, was reprinted globally in publications including Sydney Morning Herald and Time magazine.
+Nonetheless, the article highlights the state of many other dying indigenous languages.